tonysm/jekyll.tonysm.com/hotwire-and-laravel.markdown

 permalink: /courses/hotwire-laravel
 ---

-I've been working on [Turbo Laravel](https://github.com/tonysm/turbo-laravel) - a package that bridges Hotwire with Laravel, and although I have done an introduction to Hotwire before, I didn't really dive into using the package itself.
-And I also didn't cover a the [Turbo Native](https://turbo.hotwire.dev/handbook/native) aspect of building applications this way, so... it's time!
+I've been working on [Turbo Laravel](https://github.com/tonysm/turbo-laravel) - a package that bridges Hotwire with Laravel, and although I have done an [introduction to Hotwire](https://youtu.be/qqLVbd_uGiI?t=171) before, I didn't really dive into using the package itself (lol, right?).
+And I also didn't cover the [Turbo Native](https://turbo.hotwire.dev/handbook/native) aspect of building applications this way, so... it's time!

 ## Screencasts